Additional Fees and Charges

 Prohibition Against Extra Billing for Medical Services, Facilities and Materials

 The Medicare Protection Act protects patients from being charged an extra amount for physicians' services and fees in connection with the delivery of medical services that are benefits of MSP.
 Moreover, a person acting on behalf of a patient must not be charged for any benefit or billed any additional cost in place of the patient for medical services that are benefits of MSP.
-Operating under the authority of the Medicare Protection Act and the direction of the Medical Services Commission, MSP pays for insured medical services (benefits) provided to residents of British Columbia.
+Operating under the authority of the Medicare Protection Act and the direction of the Medical Services Commission, MSP pays for insured medical services (also know as "benefits") provided to residents of British Columbia.
 The Act establishes rules regarding billing for services provided by physicians who are enrolled with MSP.
 In general, patients (or their representatives) must not be charged for benefits.
 The Act also prohibits anyone from charging patients for “materials, consultations, procedures, use of an office, clinic, or other place, or for any other matters that relate to the rendering of a benefit” unless specifically permitted by the Medical Services Commission.

 Patient Charges That Are Not Permitted